sublimelsp/LSP-rome/README.md

 Open the configuration file using the Command Palette `Preferences: LSP-rome Settings` command or from the Sublime menu.

+> Note:
-> NOTE: By default the package requires a Rome configuration file (`rome.json`) in the root of the project to enable syntax errors, formatting and linting.
+> By default the package requires a Rome configuration file (`rome.json`) in the root of the project to enable syntax errors, formatting and linting.
 This can be changed through the `rome.requireConfiguration` option in `Preferences: LSP-rome Settings`.

 ## Rome Resolution